How do I determine which organization is best for me?

-The majority of organizations within Panhellenic (Panhel) and the Interfraternity Council (IFC) have chapter houses adjacent to the campus which provide the opportunity for small group living.
+Some fraternities and sororities have chapter facilities.
+The majority of organizations within the Panhellenic Council (Panhel) and the Interfraternity Council (IFC) have chapter houses adjacent to the campus which provide the opportunity for small group living.
 Since the membership recruitment process occurs during the quarter, new students should secure their own housing for the fall.
 Typically, freshmen live on-campus in residence halls, and many then move into fraternity and sorority houses their second year (residence hall contracts are on an annual basis).

-The fraternities within the Asian Greek Council (AGC), Latina/o Greek Council (LGC), Multi-Interest Greek Council (MIGC), and National Pan-Hellenic Council (NPHC) do not have chapter houses.
+Although the fraternities and sororities within the Asian Greek Council (AGC), Latinx Greek Council (LGC), Multi-Interest Greek Council (MIGC), and National Pan-Hellenic Council (NPHC) do not have chapter houses, many still live together in apartments adjacent to campus.
 The organizations within these councils hold events, meetings, etc. on or near the campus.

 Do I have to live in the chapter house?

 Less than half of the members of the Greek organizations within IFC and Panhel live in the chapter houses in any given quarter; yet, most members do live in the chapter house for part of their tenure at UCLA.
 Most organizations require that members, except for students who are from the local area and potentially living at home, reside in the chapter house for a minimum of one year.